How Community Foundations Can Support Individuals and Small Businesses During the Coronavirus Pandemic

 From restaurants to dry cleaners, barbers to boutiques, small businesses are in dire straits in this crisis.
 Philanthropy is no stranger to supporting economic development, community revitalization, and entrepreneurship.
 This form of philanthropic activity matters now more than ever.

 Here are some important considerations for you to keep in mind when you are supporting for-profit businesses.

 Engage Local Expertise

 From the outset and throughout your efforts, engage frequently, consistently, and deeply with your local Chamber of Commerce, Economic Development office, Small Business Administration office, and similar local government agencies.
 Their insights and knowledge of local small business activity and economic development efforts are a vital component of your strategy.

 Review IRS Publication 3833

 Start by reviewing IRS Publication 3833.
 This publication is the best guidance we have so far on how to provide charitable support for small businesses.
 While the publication was written to guide support for communities in crises created by natural disasters, the parameters and examples it contains offer a roadmap for how we can adapt in this new circumstance we face as a nation.

-IRS Publication 3833 states that disaster assistance may be provided to businesses to achieve the following charitable purposes: to aid individual business owners who are financially needy or otherwise distressed, to combat community deterioration, and to lessen the burdens of government.
+IRS Publication 3833 states that disaster assistance may be provided to businesses to achieve the following charitable purposes: to aid individual business owners who are financially in need or otherwise distressed, to combat community deterioration, and to lessen the burdens of government.